Monday, April 29

 Besides it, international soft drinks are readily available.
 Hard drinks are available in star hotels and selected restaurants.

-Bangladesh Restaurant Eating
+Bangladeshi Restaurant Eating

 Western foods are available in all major hotels and most of the renowned restaurants in import cities.
 But local dishes are normally far better and more exotic.
 In the capital city Dhaka, there are some famous and special menus which are greatly rich in taste, and only known to the food-lovers of the city dwellers.
 You should not miss the experience of the menus.
 Among the items, a short list is- Hazi Biriani- located in Alauddin Road in old Dhaka.
 Nanna’s Morog Polao- located at nearby Tara Mosque in old Dhaka.
 Ghoroa Restaurent’s Vuna Khichuri- located at Motijheel, the business heart of Dhaka.
 Sunami Restora’s Kacchi Biriani- located at Jhigatola Bus Stand at Dhanmondi.
 Jhunu’s Morog Polaw- located nearby Narinda police box, Mukta Biriani- located at Goran Tempu stand.
 Chhayanir’ Grill Chicken- Located in the Science Laboratory corner nearby new market etc.